webdsl/webdsl-docs/docs/reference/examples.md

 	  children    : Set<Person>
 	}

-The name annotation indicates that the `username` is used to refer to the Person entity in select inputs, such as those for the `parents` and `children` property, see [[selectpage(Entities/nameproperty)|name property page]].
+The name annotation indicates that the `username` is used to refer to the Person entity in select inputs, such as those for the `parents` and `children` property, see the [Name Property](../entities#name-property) page.

 The `root` page includes a `personedit` template and passes it a new `Person` object.